 She served as Poetry Editor for Poetry Now from 2008 - 2011 and served as managing editor of

 Convergence: An Online Journal of Poetry and Art for 10 years.
-She recently edited Patricia Hickerson's posthumous poetry collection, Outcry, for R. L. Crow.
+She edited Patricia Hickerson's posthumous poetry collection, Outcry, for R. L. Crow.

 Cynthia Linville is also a photographer whose work has appeared in People's Tribune, Sacramento News & Review, Capital Public Radio website, WTF, and more.
 Students visiting her office will see her work displayed on the walls, and she has shown her photographs in Sacramento galleries.